 Common spend categories include organizational departments (think HR, IT, and Marketing) or functional themes such as facilities maintenance, technology, travel, food, and office supplies.

-Once the categories have been identified, the organization can create a tailored strategy to meet their objectives.
+Once the organization identifies the categories, they can create a tailored strategy to meet their objectives.
 An analysis of current spend, pricing, and supplier performance will determine the best way to optimize the category.

 The category management process is highly fluid and often simplified to expedite results, but generally follow this framework: